Laura Ogana’s Saving The Beautiful Forest and Other Short Stories: A Children’s Book with A Global Environmental Agenda

 Saving the Beautiful Forest and Other Stories is Printed on Repurposed Paper

 Apart from publishing, Ms. Ogana is also an environmental crusader.
-Her book, Saving the Beautiful Forest and Other Stories, was printed on repurposed paper.
+Her first edition of Saving the Beautiful Forest and Other Stories, was printed on repurposed paper.
 She’s also challenged herself to plant as many trees as books she’s published now and in the future.

-She’s currently looking to work with printers who use 100% repurposed materials to help save the trees and create awareness on climate action.
+Though her second edition was not printed on repurposed paper, she’s still looking to work with printers who use 100% repurposed materials on her next project to help save the trees and create awareness on climate action.

 “Getting the books published digitally would be perfect, but it would deny children in the village who are close to degradation of forests from gaining awareness on climate change through my stories,” she said.